syncfusion-content/blazor-docs/blazor/rating/templates.md

 # Templates in Blazor Rating Component

-The Blazor Rating component supports to customize the appearance of the rating item by using Templates.
+The Blazor Rating component allows you to customize the appearance of the rating items using templates.
+You can use templates to specify a custom layout for the rating items, which can include any content you want.
+This allows you to create a more customized and interactive rating experience for the user.

-The Template types of Rating are as follows:
+The template types of rating are as follows:

-* Empty Template
+* Empty template
-* Full Template
+* Full template

-## EmptyTemplate
+## Empty template
-You can access information about the un-rated item by setting [EmptyTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_EmptyTemplate) tag directive.

-Below example demonstrates the Empty Template of Rating.
+You can customize the appearance of the **un-rated** rating items by using the [EmptyTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_EmptyTemplate) tag directive.
+You can use the `EmptyTemplate` tag directive to specify a custom layout for the unrated rating items, which can include any content you want.

 ```cshtml